AND KEEPING CLIENTS

 address of a Virginia licensed attorney responsible for its content or

-in the alternative, the firm may place the name of the responsible
+in the alternative, the firm may place the name and office address of the responsible

 attorney on file with the Virginia State Bar.
-Rule 7.2 (e).
+Rule 7.1 (c).

 2. The Standing Committee on Lawyer Advertising and Solicitation.